 How Are Anorexia & Bulimia Diagnosed?

-A healthcare provider will diagnose anorexia or bulimia with various eating disorder assessments.
-A doctor may perform a physical exam to evaluate your pulse, blood pressure, and other vital signs.
-They might order lab tests to review your liver, kidney, and thyroid functioning.
-A psychiatrist or therapist will evaluate your eating habits and thoughts about food and body weight.
+A healthcare provider will diagnose anorexia or bulimia with a variety of assessments.
+A doctor may perform a physical exam to evaluate someone’s pulse, blood pressure, and other vital signs.
+They might order lab tests to review liver, kidney, and thyroid functioning.
+A psychiatrist or therapist will evaluate the person’s eating habits and thoughts about food and body weight.
 They will refer to the DSM-5 to make an official diagnosis.

 According to current diagnostic criteria, a person with anorexia will: